ggdna/latent-mutual-information/README.md

 # Approximating mutual information of high-dimensional variables using learned representations

-This repository provides code to reproduce results from **Approximating mutual information of high-dimensional variables using learned representations**, G. Gowri, XK.
-Lun, A. Klein, and P. Yin, 2024.
+This repository provides code to reproduce results from **Approximating mutual information of high-dimensional variables using learned representations.**

 ## Requirements